RafaelGoulartB/next-ecommerce/README.md

 # :rocket: Features

-* Signup and Signin using JWT to authentication.
+* Authentication with JWT.
-* List Products
+* Live search
+* Sort list of products
-* Add products to cart
+* Add products to Cart
+* Checkout
-* Buy Products
+* Payment
+* Categories with products
+* Reset Password using email
+* Contact us Form

 # :construction_worker: How to run
 First, clone and run the API: https://github.com/RafaelGoulartB/Nodejs-Ecommerce-Api